SaraGhazanfari/lipsim/rebuttal.md

 robust perceptual metric and provide a framework for training one.
-Based on the theoretical and empirical contributions, we believe it is fair to claim that our work succeeded in (i) "demonstrating the threatens that come along with using non-robust perceptual metrics" and (ii) "proposing a framework for training a robust perceptual metric with provable guarantees on any 2AFC dataset (We show the results for NIGHT and BAPPS datasets that are the only available 2AFC datasets)(iii) "providing experiments that show the empirical robustness of LipSim metric in different settings than the 2AFC setting."
+Based on the theoretical and empirical contributions, we believe it is fair to claim that our work succeeded in (i) "demonstrating the threats that come along with using non-robust perceptual metrics" and (ii) "proposing a framework for training a robust perceptual metric with provable guarantees on any 2AFC dataset (We show the results for NIGHT and BAPPS datasets that are the only available 2AFC datasets)(iii) "providing experiments that show the empirical robustness of the LipSim metric in different settings than the 2AFC setting."

 # Reviewer KFDY